HyunJunggggg/MDIA-1620/README.md

 1. 3things you learned
    strings "characters" , number - no quotation , boolean - only true and false

 2. things I confusing
-   connecting the github abd terminal
+   connecting the github and terminal

 3. how I feel
     I have some idea of Javascript.
 Also, I think it was clear to understand.